AlejandroFuentePinero/python-ML-course-projects/README.md

 ## Repository Structure
 Each folder contains:
-- A **Jupyter Notebook** with code, project description and motivation, and visualisations
+- A **Jupyter Notebook** with code, project description and motivation, visualisations, key concepts, limitations, and takeaways
 - The **dataset(s)** used for model training and testing
-- Notes on key concepts, limitations, and takeaways

 ---